zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 Alex works at Anon Corp. in Amsterdam and needs to fly for business to Milan.
 In order for the HR department to book a ticket for her, the airline company requires Alex's proof of vaccination against Covid-19 issued by one of the trusted European government health agencies.

-Alex's proof of vaccination contains Alex's name and surname, birthdate, vaccine brand, number of vaccinations (i.e., one, two, three, four) and a unique identifier and has been issued to her by the Dutch National Institute for Public Health and the Environment (RIVM).
+Alex's proof of vaccination contains Alex's name and surname, birthdate, vaccine brand, number of vaccinations (i.e., one, two, three, four) and a unique identifier [**RJ: What does this identifier identify?
+Does it identify Alex?
+Or the proof of vaccination?
+Something else?
+Or is it the identifier that the Dutch govt use to identify her citizens (the BSN)?**] and has been issued to her by the Dutch National Institute for Public Health and the Environment (RIVM).

 To avoid unnecessary correlation, Alex removes the unique identifier from her certificate, which the verifier does not require on the website, and sends over to the HR department only the claims that are relevant for the booking to continue, in a way that still provides the verifier guarantees about the authenticity of those claims and the issuer of the certificate.
 The HR department then fills in the information required to continue with the booking of the flight ticket, which is then sent to Alex.
 The flight ticket is also modeled as a Verifiable Credential, and contains Alex's name, surname and birthdate *as specified on the provided Covid-19 certificate*, seat reserved, flight number, date and time.

+[**RJ: I have serious problems with the above.
+First, Alex cannot remove stuff from her certificate without invalidating the issuer's signature, rendering the modified certificate useless.
+Second, she does not have a clue what data this particular airline needs for booking, unless she is somehow involved in the actual booking process.
+The workflow simply doesn't work this way.
+How about this: Alex (electronically) requests the HR dept to book a flight for her from Amsterdam to Milan.
+Within the context of that session, HR goes to the booking site, which requests a VP that contains (a) a claim (issued by an official govt org) that enables arbitrary parties to physically identify and authenticate Alex (so it would contain a profile picture of Alice's face and a name, surname, and birthdate); (b) a claim (issued by one of the trusted European government health agencies) the contents of which would typically/regulatory convince arbitrary parties that she is adequately protected against COVID (c) a proof that the subject of claim (a) is also the subject of claim (b), and (d) perhaps some other data, e.g. preferred seat, flight number, date and time.
+The HR dept requests Alex to present a VP that contains claims (a) and (b) and proof (c), to which Alex complies with the requested VP.
+Then, HR sends this VP together with the other data (d) to the booking site, pays for the ticket, and requests a VC that contains (a claim containing) the ticket, and can be linked to Alice (e.g. by mentioning Alex's name, surname and birthdate _as specified on her identification/authentication credential_), and further specifies the seat reserved, flight number, date and time.).
+HR sends this VC to Alice, who stores it in her wallet and can then present it, together with claims (a) (b) and (C) at the checkin/gate upon departure.**]

 A reasonable solution would allow Alex and nobody else to prove, at boarding time, the relation between Alex’s person and the claims in the flight ticket, without necessarily revealing more information than required for the airline company to let Alex on the plane.
 Hence, at boarding time, Alex presents to the gate steward her picture, name, surname, and birthdate from her digital ID document.
 The only digital ID document that can be considered valid by the gate steward is the one with a profile picture that matches Alex's face, along with a matching name, surname, and birthdate as on the flight ticket.
-Because the booking system made sure that the name, surname and birthday on the ticket match those in the Covid-19 certificate provided at booking time, there is no need for Alex to present again her vaccination certificate, as a valid ticket already implies a valid vaccination certificate for a person with the specified name, surname, and birthdate.
+Because the booking system made sure that the name, surname and birthday on the ticket match those in the Covid-19 certificate provided at booking time, the boarding officer will only request Alex for a presentation that contains claim (a) and the ticket-claim, because the booking process provides the guarantees that having a valid ticket-claim implies she must also have a valid vaccination certificate.

-A valid presentation allows Alex to prove she is the rightful owner of the flight ticket and board on the plane.
+So, at the gate, Alex produces the requested VP, the boarding officer checks the photo to ensure it is Alex that is boarding, and the officer verifies that the name, surname and date of birth on the identification/authentication claim and on the ticket claim are identical.

 ### Verifiable credentials for objects